kandekore/Click-And-Collect-for-WooCommerce/readme.txt

 == Usage ==

-After installing and activating the Pro Click and Collect for WooCommerce plugin, customers will have the option to select their preferred collection date and time during the checkout process.
+After installing and activating the Click and Collect for WooCommerce plugin, customers will have the option to select their preferred collection date and time during the checkout process.
 The available time slots will be based on the settings defined in the admin panel.

 == Support ==